shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_8/README.md

 **4.MFA for Privileged Actions**: In AWS, you can also enforce MFA for specific actions that require elevated privileges, such as modifying security settings or accessing sensitive data.
 This ensures that these actions are further protected by the MFA authentication process, adding an extra layer of security to critical operations.

-**MFA - Devices options**
+**MFA - DEVICES OPTIONS**

 AWS provides two options for MFA devices:

-**Virtual MFA Device**: A virtual MFA device is a software application that runs on your smartphone, tablet, or other mobile devices.
+**1.Virtual MFA Device**: A virtual MFA device is a software application that runs on your smartphone, tablet, or other mobile devices.
 It generates the authentication codes needed for MFA.
 You can use various authenticator apps, such as Google Authenticator, Microsoft Authenticator, or Authy, to set up a virtual MFA device.

-**Hardware MFA Device**: A hardware MFA device is a physical device that generates MFA authentication codes.
+**2.Hardware MFA Device**: A hardware MFA device is a physical device that generates MFA authentication codes.
 It is a separate device, often in the form of a keychain or small token, that you carry with you.
 The device typically has a button that you press to generate the authentication code.
 Examples of hardware MFA devices include YubiKey and RSA SecurID.

 **To use Multi-Factor Authentication (MFA) in AWS, you can follow these steps:**

-**MFA – Root User**
+**MFA – ROOT USER**

 1. Download the mobile App (Authy)